 Operational misalignment is probably the number one cause of CEO headaches when it’s time to report to the board.

-GTM-aligned marketing breaks down this silo by working with a single, central data source that defines the ICP, positioning and messaging for all, as well as receives, analyses and interprets the data from all teams using one single, cross-functionally-accepted standard.
+GTM-aligned marketing breaks down this silo by working with a single, central data source that defines the ICP, positioning, and messaging for all, as well as receives, analyses, and interprets the data from all teams using a single, cross-functionally accepted standard.

 Expansion readiness

-This last leg proactively answers the question: What do members of the marketing team need to shorten the time to their respective quotas?
-GTM-aligned marketing is closely in tune with the company’s growth goals, and actively watches out for the performance gaps it needs to close to maximise team output in the immediate term.
+This last leg proactively answers the question: What do members of the sales, marketing, and CS teams need to shorten the time to their respective quotas?
+Your GTM strategy keeps every team member closely tuned to the company’s growth goals and actively watches out for the performance gaps it needs to close to maximise team output in the immediate term.

 Adenike Kizo